abhinav-TB/Classifier-Api/README.md

 # Classifier Api

-A APi for a binary Classifier for classifing a subset of CIFAR10 Dataset
+Binary classifer Api for classifing a subset of CIFAR10 Dataset

 ## API Reference